Faresalghazy/PiCa/README.md

 For example, in Main.py you would change line number 20 to

     PORT = int(34330)
-You can find a suitable port using this Androind Lastly, you need to find the IP of your Pi, this can be done most easily through the terminal using the command:
+You can find a suitable port using this Android App Lastly, you need to find the IP of your Pi, this can be done most easily through the terminal using the command:

     hostname -I